Rules and Procedures

 8.7.
 Best Paper Award for QE and TE

 The purpose of the best paper award is to encourage high quality submissions to QE and TE.
 The award, which shall be made to a single paper, will be made each year on an alternating basis for QE and TE.
-The eligible set consists of papers published in either QE or TE (depending on the rotation) in any of the volumes corresponding to the two calendar years immediately preceding the year in which the award is made.
-At the beginning of the relevant year, the president will form a prize committee in consultation with the relevant journal editor that normally consists of six members appointed to serve for two consecutive editions of the prize, three of whom will be returning members and three new ones.
-Each cohort normally includes a former editor or coeditor of the relevant journal, one of whom may be chosen to chair the committee.
+The eligible set consists of papers published in either QE or TE (depending on the rotation) in any of the volumes corresponding to the two (2) calendar years immediately preceding the year in which the award is made.
+At the beginning of the relevant year, the president will form a prize committee in consultation with the relevant journal editor that normally consists of six (6) members appointed to serve for two (2) consecutive editions of the prize, three (3) of whom will be returning members and three (3) new ones.
+Each cohort normally includes a former editor or coeditor of the relevant journal, one (1) of whom may be chosen to chair the committee.
 The committee chooses the prize recipient, but the editor and co-editors of the relevant journal are expected to provide input.
 Committee members with a conflict of interest analogous to the ones in Section 8.8 below must recuse themselves from the relevant deliberations.
 The committee reserves the right not to make an award if it feels that there is no paper of sufficient standing to merit recognition.
-Current Co-Editors or the Editor of the relevant journal and current officers of the Econometric Society are not eligible for the prize.
-A Co-Editor, Editor, or officer is “current” if they serve at any time during the calendar year of the prize up until it is awarded.
+Current Co-Editors or the Editor of the relevant journal and current Officers of the Econometric Society are not eligible for the prize.
+A Co-Editor, Editor, or Officer is “current” if they serve at any time during the calendar year of the prize up until it is awarded.

 8.8.
-Conflicts of Interest Policy
+Special Conflicts of Interest Policy for Editors, Co-Editors, Associate Editors and Data Editors

 8.9.
 Appointment of new Editors and Co-Editors of Econometrica, QE, and TE and extensions

-The appointment of a new Editor is carried out by the Executive Committee at least one year before the end of his/her term.
+The appointment of a new Editor is carried out by the Executive Committee at least one (1) year before the end of his/her term.
 It is based on the proposal of a committee appointed at least 18 months before the end of his/her term.
-The committee is chaired by the President for the year when the Editor's term expires and consisting as well of two or more additional members appointed by the President.
+The committee is chaired by the President for the year when the Editor’s term expires and consisting as well of two (2) or more additional members appointed by the President.
 The current Editor is expected to be consulted by the committee.
 Suggestions of candidates will be solicited from the membership by email.

-The appointment of new Co-Editors is carried out by the Executive Committee at least one year before the end of their term.
+The appointment of new Co-Editors is carried out by the Executive Committee at least one (1) year before the end of their term.
 It is based on the proposal of a committee formed by the Editor in consultation with the President.
 The committee will take into consideration the coverage of the papers handled by the departing Co-Editor as well as the need for a diversity of fields and regions.

 In deciding on extensions, the Executive Committee will take into consideration the diversity of intellectual views over time, current needs in submission portfolio management, the maintenance of high editorial quality standards, and not allowing the time commitments of co editorial appointment to become too high.
 A search committee need not be formed when deciding on extensions.